Injecting linguistic knowledge into BERT for Dialogue State Tracking: Conclusion

 \section{Conclusion}

-This paper introduces a comprehensive framework designed to integrate linguistic knowledge into BERT models, aiming to elevate performance in Dialogue State Tracking (DST) within task-oriented dialogues, all while eliminating the need for additional training data and avoiding excessive computational demands.
-The integration of linguistic knowledge, extracted unsupervisedly through the geometric Convex Polytope Model (CPM), offers insights that are interpretable both geometrically and through feature attribution, allowing an in-depth understanding of the correlation between geometric properties and predictive outcomes.
-This inclusion of external knowledge into the BERT model as input leads to noticeable enhancements in performance compared to the baseline, highlighting the efficacy of the proposed framework.
+This paper introduces a framework designed to integrate linguistic knowledge into BERT models, aiming to elevate performance in Dialogue State Tracking (DST) within task-oriented dialogues, without additional training data, annotation, and excessive computational resources.
+The integration of linguistic knowledge, extracted without supervision through the geometric Convex Polytope Model (CPM), offers insights that are interpretable both geometrically and through feature attribution, allowing an in-depth understanding of the correlation between geometric properties and predictive outcomes.
+This inclusion of external knowledge into the BERT model as input leads to enhancements in performance compared to the baseline, with minimal additional computation resource expense. highlighting the efficacy of the proposed framework.
+Under real life conditions, our pipeline can accommodate new data samples as CPM algorithm is lightweight and runs quick, and being label-agnostic make the feature extraction process robust against noises in annotation.
+We leave detailed exploration on training NLP models under suboptimal labelling quality and/or quantity as future work.

-Acknowledging the broad spectrum of application, future endeavors will explore the incorporation of this framework into more sophisticated neural models and will probe into the relational dynamics of CPM-extracted features with super-sentence level relationships, like semantic themes within paragraphs, extending the applicability of this framework to a range of NLP tasks.
-The amalgamation of linguistic understanding and complex modelling in NLP task presents a direction towards visibility and confidence in the decision process of NLP models.
+While this paper uses a BERT-based model to showcase the virtue of transparency brought into DST neural model from CPM, future endeavors will explore the incorporation of this framework into more sophisticated neural models and will probe into the relational dynamics of CPM-extracted features with super-sentence level relationships, e.g. semantic themes within paragraphs, extending the applicability of this framework to a range of NLP tasks.
+The combination of linguistic understanding and complex modelling in NLP tasks presents a direction towards visibility and confidence in the decision process of increasingly complex NLP models, which lays the foundation of mass trust of adoption.